 The Electra Team is made up of experts in energy storage, AI, and electric vehicle sectors

-Artificial intelligence is the foundation of Electra’s technology and is used in two main areas of Electra’s battery pack controls: learning from 360 degrees of external condition factors and modeling cells according to historical battery data to inform the Adaptive Cell Model.
+Artificial intelligence is the foundation of Electra’s technology and is used in two core areas of Electra’s battery pack controls: learning from 360 degrees of external condition factors and modeling cells according to historical battery data to inform the Adaptive Cell Model.
 Traditional BMS strategies lack the adaptability and detection capabilities required to respond quickly to multiple outside stimuli, as well as to accurately predict battery faults in time to take corrective action.
 They are also highly specialized to a specific battery chemistry or application, making it necessary to create new management strategies for each new system application.
-Applied AI also lets us be more flexible and accommodate novel battery cells because of the continuous learning and adapting capabilities.
+Applied AI also provides flexibility and accommodates novel battery cells because of the continuous learning and adapting capabilities.

 The machine learning capabilities of AI controls grow stronger when fed real driving data from fleets of vehicles to train individual battery pack controls for situations they have yet to individually encounter.
 Using adaptive controls allows for precise battery pack reactions to all activity inside the battery or outside the vehicle.